HyunCafe/odin-calculator/README.md

 * Buttons with hover effect for visual feedback
 * Top navigation bar with minimize, hide, and close buttons
 * Ability to move the calculator around using the top navigation bar.
+* Movable area for the calculator that expands and contracts as the calculator is moved
+* Improved minimize and restore feature that remembers the last position of the calculator
+* Windows desktop simulation with a search box and enhanced hover effect over icons for aesthetics